Ben Roethlisberger Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Season Stats

-- Roethlisberger has thrown for 3,496 yards (218.5 ypg) to lead Pittsburgh, completing 64.2% of his passes and collecting 21 touchdown passes and nine interceptions this season.

-- He has tacked on nine rushing yards on 17 carries with one touchdown, averaging 0.6 yards per game.
+- He's also carried the ball 17 times for nine yards and one touchdown, averaging 0.6 yards per game.

 - The Steelers have run 61.9% passing plays and 38.1% rushing plays this season.
 They rank 21st in the NFL in scoring.